Websites got smarter. Your bot needs to get smarter too. That's where puppeteer-humanize comes in.

 npm install puppeteer puppeteer-extra @forad/puppeteer-humanize

-For maximum effectiveness, consider installing these complementary packages:
+For maximum stealth, add these complementary tools:

-npm install puppeteer-extra-plugin-stealth
+npm install puppeteer-extra-plugin-stealth ghost-cursor puppeteer-extra-plugin-anonymize-ua

-npm install puppeteer-extra-plugin-anonymize-ua
+npm install puppeteer-extra-plugin-user-preferences puppeteer-extra-plugin-user-data-dir

-Step 2: Set Up Your First Human-like Scraper
+Step 2: Create Your First Humanized Scraper

 import { typeInto } from "@forad/puppeteer-humanize";